krabhishek/aabha/examples/ogpgy-bank/README.md

-# OgPgyBank: Comprehensive Blueprint Product Model
+# OgPgyBank: Comprehensive Aabha Product Model

-This is a comprehensive product model demonstrating blueprint's capabilities for large-scale product definition in a realistic banking transformation scenario.
+This is a comprehensive product model demonstrating aabha's capabilities for large-scale product definition in a realistic banking transformation scenario.

 ## 📖 Backstory